Welcome, welkom, velkommen, välkommen, willkommen et bienvenue-

-The Treaty on the Functioning of the European Union entails the right to:
+The Treaty on the Functioning of the European Union entails the right:

-- move and reside freely within the EU;
+- To move and reside freely within the EU

-- vote for and stand as a candidate in European Parliament and municipal elections;
+- To vote for and stand as a candidate in European Parliament and municipal elections

-- be protected by the diplomatic and consular authorities of any other EU country;
+- To be protected by the diplomatic and consular authorities of any other EU country

-- petition the European Parliament and complain to the European Ombudsman.
+- To petition the European Parliament and complain to the European Ombudsman

-- the right to contact and receive a response from any EU institution in one of the EU's official languages;
+- To contact and receive a response from any EU institution in one of the EU's official languages

-- the right to access European Parliament, European Commission and Council documents under certain conditions; and
+- To access European Parliament, European Commission and Council documents under certain conditions

-- the right of equal access to the EU Civil Service.
+EU citizens also have the right to equal access to the EU Civil Service.